 The use of DNA to help determine someone’s ethnicity is now pretty well established.
 Models used to estimate ethnicity continue to improve leading to greater and greater accuracy.
 Each company has their own model and their own way of grouping locales, which makes it difficult to determine who is the “best”.
 I have had my DNA tested by three different companies and submitted my DNA results from those companies to two others.
 Based on the analysis of all the results, I can roughly break my ethnicity down into six areas.

 British Isles: The value across all of the services puts this group at anywhere from 60 to 80%.
-Based on my own research I feel confident that I can rank the countries in this order: England, Scotland, Wales, and Ireland.
+Based on my own research I feel confident that I can rank the countries in this order: England, Scotland, Ireland, and Wales.
 Both of my parents contribute to this group.

 Scandinavia: This group includes the countries of Norway, Sweden, Denmark, and Iceland.
 While some include Finland, most do not.
 Based on my research I carry Swedish, Danish, and Norwegian DNA.
-Most of my Norwegian probably comes from my mother (based on her DNA results), while all of my Swedish comes from my paternal grandmother’s (Robbins) side.
+Most of my Norwegian, if not all, comes from my mother (based on her DNA results), while all of my Swedish comes from my paternal grandmother’s (Robbins) side.
 This group roughly represents 6-17% of my ethnic makeup.

 At one time one of the companies listed me as 0.7% Finnish, but on their last update it was removed, and another has me listed as 1.7%.
 I have found a great-grandfather from Finland who moved to Sweden where all of his children were born and raised.
 I do have some autosomal matches with Finish individuals living in Finland (at least 70 individuals so far).